Tax Services

 Worldwide VAT

-Even VAT paid in other countries can be refunded with the assistance of DEinternational, as we are part of a global network.
+Even VAT paid in other countries can be refunded with the assistance of our services, as we are part of a global network.

 E-Commerce VAT

-The EU is updating the rules for VAT on online trade from the 1st of July 2021.
+Updated EU irules for VAT on online trade from the 1st of July 2021.

 Specifically, the rules regarding VAT on cross-border business-to-consumer (B2C) e-commerce are being adapted to create a simpler system.
 The changes will affect all involved in online commerce, within and across EU borders, from commercial platforms to couriers, to customs operators, and consumers.